Karan-Nexocean/Project-Atlas/docs/DEPLOY_NETLIFY.md

 Note: The static UI itself is public by default.
 Identity protects your function calls (the real data).
 To force UI login flows, add the netlify-identity-widget package and request a token before calling /api/*.

 ## 5) Domain
 - Default domain is <site-name>.netlify.app.
-Choose a site name like varuna to get https://varuna.netlify.app.
+Choose a site name like atlas to get https://atlas.netlify.app.
 - To change: Site settings → Domain management → Primary domain → Edit site name.

 ## 6) Usage logging (no DB)
 - Each analyze and chat call posts a single-line event to Slack (no resume content).
 Example:
-  - Varuna Analyze • recruiter@yourcompany.com → Jane Doe • score=78 • len=8421
+  - Atlas Analyze • recruiter@yourcompany.com → Jane Doe • score=78 • len=8421
-- This gives you an audit trail of who used Varuna for which candidate with zero storage.
+- This gives you an audit trail of who used Atlas for which candidate with zero storage.

 ## 7) Frontend behavior (unchanged)
 - The app continues to call /api/analyze and /api/chat.